 Pilot-balloon observation: A determination of upper winds by optical tracking of a free balloon.

-Pilot-balloon station: A station at which upper winds are determined by optical tracking of a free balloon.
+Pilot-balloon station: A station at which upper winds are determined by tracking of a free balloon.

 Planetary boundary layer: The lowest layer in the atmosphere, usually taken to be up to 1 500 m, in which meteorological conditions are affected significantly by the Earth’s surface.